 (These amounts may change; you should not decide to apply for benefits solely on the bases of the information here.
 The rules are complicated, and the only way to be positive whether you are eligible is by filing an application.)

 TCA does not consider assets/resources when determining eligibility for most applicants.
 The asset/resource cap for sponsored immigrants is $2000.
-Check with your local DSS Office for additional and up-to-date information about assets.
-See also the Temporary Cash Assistance manual on eligible assets.
+Check with your local DHS Office for additional and up-to-date information about assets.
+See here and here for more about this rule.

 The Maryland Department of Human Services' web site has information, an application form you can download and print, and more.
-You can see if you may be eligible with the Department of Human resources "Am I Eligible" benefits calculator.
+You can see if you may be eligible with the Department of Human Services "Am I Eligible" benefits calculator.
 Find your local DHS Office.

-- You can appeal any decision or action taken by DSS that you disagree with.
-Here are some examples: application denial, benefit termination or reduction, DSS has not made a decision on an application within 30 days, referral to a work program that you disagree with, overpayment, you receive a sanction but had an excuse or good cause.
+You can appeal any decision or action taken by DHS that you disagree with.
+Here are some examples: application denial, benefit termination or reduction, DHS has not made a decision on an application within 30 days, referral to a work program that you disagree with, overpayment, you receive a sanction but had an excuse or good cause.

-- If you have a disability and need DSS to accommodate you, you can request a reasonable accommodation.
+If you have a disability and need DHS to accommodate you, you can request a reasonable accommodation.
 You can make the request in any way (such as orally or in writing).
-If DSS does not make a decision on your request or denies your request, you can appeal that decision.
+If DHS does not make a decision on your request or denies your request, you can appeal that decision.
 For more information visit the DHS website.

-- Appeals can be filed in writing at the DSS office.
+Appeals can be filed in writing at the DHS office.
 It is best to file it in person and to get a receipt showing that you filed the appeal.
 Here is a link to a Request for Fair Hearing Form.

-- You may request an appeal within 90 days of DSS providing timely and adequate notice of an action.
+You may request an appeal within 90 days of DHS providing timely and adequate notice of an action.
 If proper notice was not provided, you can request an appeal within 90 days of the action taken.

-- If you file within 10 days of notice that benefits are being terminated or reduced, you have a right to request that DSS continue your benefits uninterrupted until the decision.
+If you file within 10 days of notice that benefits are being terminated or reduced, you have a right to request that DHS continue your benefits uninterrupted until the decision.
 If you do not want benefits to continue until the decision you must specifically request that they not continue.

 State Regulations: COMAR 07.03.03.00 to 07.03.03.9999